Myanmar to get more profit from controversial Chinese-backed mine

 The new terms give the government 51 percent of the profits from the Letpadaung copper mine in Monywa, 760 km (472 miles) north of Yangon, far more than its original 4 percent share.

-The mine's operators, Union of Myanmar Economic Holdings Ltd (UMEHL), which is owned by Myanmar's military, and Myanmar Wanbao, a unit of China North Industries Corp, a Chinese weapons manufacturer, will get 19 percent and 30 percent respectively.
+The mine's operators, Union of Myanmar Economic Holdings Ltd (UMEHL), which is owned by Myanmar's military, and Myanmar Wanbao, a unit of China North Industries Corp, a Chinese weapons manufacturer, will get 30 percent and 19 percent respectively.

 Under the original contract, the UMEHL got 45 percent and Myanmar Wanbao got 51 percent of the mine's profits.